elliotstokes/elliotstokes.github.io/index.md

 ---
-layout: page
+layout: pop-page
-title: My Blog
+title: Vapid Space
 tagline: Stuff that doesn't matter.
+Some stuff that does.
+Some stuff that falls down the crack.
 ---

-## Welcome

-This is my blog.

 ## Posts